danderson00/auth/properties.md

 authentication_token|microsoftaccount|The JWT token issued by the underlying identity provider.
-See below. expires_on|facebook, google, microsoftaccount|The date and time the access_token expires id_token|aad, google|The JWT token used to access the underlying identity provider
+See below. expires_on|facebook, google, microsoftaccount|The date and time the access_token expires id_token|aad, google|The JWT token used to access the underlying identity provider refresh_token|aad, google, microsoftaccount|An authentication token with an updated expiry date that can be used against Easy Auth.
+Only present if the /.auth/refresh endpoint has been called previously.

 ## User Claims